The Thin Grounding of Knives

 A knife is therefore not ground thin over the entire blade, but only directly over the cutting edge.

-When grinding knives thin, a relatively large amount of material is removed.
+By thin grounding of knives, a relatively large amount of material is removed.
 Therefore, not all grinding methods are suitable.
 Below you will find information on three common practices.

 1: On a coarse Grindstone